acash11/OS-Project-2/README.md

   }                                                                        //
 ```

 Once processes are done running their resources will be released.
-Thus, it is neceassry to keep track of which resources are available after that fact.
-Here, vector "work" will be used for that. it is initialized to be the same as the avialble vector, but the amount of resources released after each process runs will added to the contents of the vector work.
+Thus, it is necessary to keep track of which resources are available after that happens.
+Here, vector "work" will be used for that.
+It is initialized to be the same as the avialable vector, but the number of resources released after each process runs will be added to the contents of the vector work.

 Two more vectors will be used.
-First, boolean vector finish, which is legnth m, or rather, the number of processes.
+First, Boolean vector finish, which is length m, or rather, the number of processes.
 It will simply be used to keep track of which processes have executed and which haven't.
-Also, there is boolean vector lastFirst.
-It will be used to end the while loop surronding the for loop that goes through each process.
-It is set equal to vector first.
+Also, there is Boolean vector lastFirst.
+It will be used to end the while loop surrounding the for loop that goes through each process.
+It is set equal to the vector first.
 If no values of vector first change after checking each process, then the loop ends, as either the safe sequence is found, or the system is not in a safe state.

 ## The Safety Algorithm

-The Safety Algorithm will essientially loop over every process that hasn't been able to execute, and check if the resources it needs are avialable.
-If they aren't the next process is checked, if they are, then those resources are released, and added to vector work, which means more resources are avialable for the other processes now.
-The number of that process reflected in the boolean vector finish is also changed to be true.
+The Safety Algorithm will essentially loop over every process that hasn't been able to execute, and check if the resources it needs are available.
+If they aren't, the next process is checked, if they are, then those resources are released, and added to vector work, which means more resources are available for the other processes.
+The number of that process reflected in the Boolean vector finish is also changed to be true.
 This will continue until there is no change in the vector finish after checking all processes, at which point it will be clear if the system is safe or not by the contents of the vector finish.
 Below is the code for this algorithm, which also has some print statements to help track the program.

 ```c++
 while(finish!=lastFinish){                                               //This will check over every process until no more processes are becoming free.